scalacenter/platform/process/src/ornate/platform.md

 # What is the Scala Platform

-The Scala Platform is a stable collection of libraries with widespread use and a low barrier entry for beginners and intermediate users.
+The Scala Platform is a stable collection of libraries with widespread use and a low barrier to entry for beginners and intermediate users.
 Its goal is to provide a smooth and productive programming experience right from the start, while ensuring every module's stability and production readiness.